-Obligations of employers and employees to contribute and benefits to employees are governed by the New York State Retirement and Social Security Law.
+Obligations of employers and employees to contribute and benefits to employees are governed by the NYSRSSL.
 The net position of the ERS is held in the New York State Common Retirement Fund (the Fund), which was established to hold all net assets and record changes in plan net position allocated to the ERS.
-As set forth in the NYSRSSL, the Comptroller of the State of New York (Comptroller) serves as the trustee of the Fund and is the administrative head of the ERS.
-The Comptroller shall adopt and may amend rules and regulations for the administration and transaction of the business of the ERS and for the custody and control of its funds.
+As set forth in the NYSRSSL, the Comptroller of the State of New York (Comptroller) serves as the trustee of the fund and is the administrative head of the ERS.
 Once a public employer elects to participate in the ERS, the election is irrevocable.
 The New York State Constitution provides that pension membership is a contractual relationship and plan benefits cannot be diminished or impaired.
 Benefits can be changed for future members only by enactment of a State statute.
 The District also participates in the Public Employees' Group Life Insurance Plan (GLIP), which provides death benefits in the form of life insurance.
 The ERS is included in the State's financial report as a pension trust fund.
 That report, including information with regard to benefits provided may be found on the NYS Comptroller's website at www.osc.state.ny.us/retire/publications/index.php or obtained by writing to the New York State and Local Employees' Retirement System, 110 State Street, Albany, NY 12244.